stolostron/acm-hive-openshift-releases/README.md

 ## Custom curated (ONLINE)
 - Fork this repository
-- Update the the `./subscribe/channel.yaml` file, changing the organization `open-cluster-management` to your `organization_name` or `github_username` where you forked the repository.
+- Update the the `./subscribe/channel.yaml` file, changing the organization `stolostron` to your `organization_name` or `github_username` where you forked the repository.
 ```yaml
 spec:
   type: GitHub